clogwog/staticimagesrc/README.md

 - [Notes](#notes)

 ## Overview
-`staticimagesrc` is a simple GStreamer source element that outputs a constant video frame generated from a PNG image at a fixed framerate.
+`staticimagesrc` is a simple GStreamer source element that outputs a constant video frame generated from an image at a fixed framerate.
 It supports RGBA family formats as well as NV12 and I420 via software conversion.

 ## Dependencies
 - Autotools toolchain: autoconf, automake, libtool, pkg-config